DaeguDude/Etch-a-Sketch-TOP/README.md

 it like that as well, but I will try my best and get help from others to accompl ish it.

-~1.
-Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.~
+1. Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.

 2. Create a webpage with a 16x16 grid of square divs

-    ~1.
-Create the divs using JavaScript… don’t try making them by hand with copy and pasting in your html file!~
+    1. Create the divs using JavaScript… don’t try making them by hand with copy and pasting in your html file!

-    ~2.
-Best to put your grid squares inside another "container" div(that one can go directly in your html)~
+    2. Best to put your grid squares inside another "container" div(that one can go directly in your html)

-    ~3.
-There are several diffrent ways to make the divs appear as a grid(versus just one on each line) feel free to use any or play with each of them:~
+    3. There are several diffrent ways to make the divs appear as a grid(versus just one on each line) feel free to use any or play with each of them:

         1. float/clear
         2. inline-block
         3. flexbox
         4. CSS Grid

-    ~4.
-Be careful with borders and margins, they can adjust the size of the squares!~
+    4. Be careful with borders and margins, they can adjust the size of the squares!

-    ~5.
-"OMG, Why isn't my grid being created???"~
+    5. "OMG, Why isn't my grid being created???"

         1. Open your browser's developer tools
         2. Check if there are any erros in the JavaScript console